vechain/vechain-docs/developer-resources/sdks-and-providers/vechain-kit/README.md

 ## Description

 VeChain Kit is a comprehensive SDK designed to make building frontend applications on VeChain fast and straightforward.
-It offers:

 ## Repo